 What’s better than a 4K-recording action camera?
-One that also shoots stills in 12MP RAW: GoPro’s top-end snapper is a touch-screen titan of image resolution.
+One that also shoots stills in 12MP RAW: GoPro’s former range-topping snapper is still a touch-screen titan of image resolution.

 What’s the benefit of RAW?
 For serious photo fans, it means enhanced editing flexibility without the need to make countless copies.